cozy/cozy-banks/docs/services.md

 - They should only be sent for automatic jobs (not manual)
 - We should not send a notification if the state stays the same

-ℹ️  This service an be run via CLI via `yarn service konnectorAlerts`
+ℹ️  This service can be run via CLI via `yarn service konnectorAlerts`

 ## I am writing a banking konnector, what should I do?